Cheltenham hospital to accept 'stable' emergency patients again

 Since July only the walking wounded have been able to go there overnight because of a shortage of A&E doctors.

 All ambulances have been going to the Gloucestershire Royal Hospital eight miles (13km) away instead.

 Campaigners said they hoped the "partial U-turn" would lead to a full service coming back to the town.

-A spokesman for Gloucestershire Hospitals NHS Trust said the "stable" emergency patients would not be treated in A&E, but at an acute admissions unit.'Not changed'
+A spokesman for Gloucestershire Hospitals NHS Trust said the "stable" emergency patients would not be treated in A&E, but at an acute admissions unit.

 He said: "The night time changes to the emergency department at Cheltenham were devised by our clinical staff to provide more robust senior cover and a better and safer service for patients.

 "This has not changed and patients with life threatening conditions will continue to be treated at Gloucestershire Royal Hospital where these changes are having a positive impact on patients' outcomes.

 "As part of the original consultation that we staged earlier in the year we said we would work on developing an admissions pathway for stable medical patients so that those from the east of the county could access Cheltenham General Hospital for more stable, medical care.

 "That's exactly what we are doing now.
 As planned we opened a new assessment unit at Cheltenham in August and we are now in the position to be able to see a wider case mix of patients."